 Can you Stay in your Tent During a Thunderstorm?

-Everyone wants a quick answer – should you stay in your tent?
+This is perhaps the most common question about camping in a thunderstorm.
+And everyone wants a quick answer – should you stay in your tent?
 Unfortunately, it’s a bit of a trickier answer because… it depends.

 People often say “No”, citing that the metal poles of a tent act attract lightning.
 This has been proven false.
 Determining whether something is at a higher risk of lightning struck has very little to do with the material, and a lot to do with the height.
 That said, your tent may offer protection against wind and rain, but it doesn’t offer any additional protection against lightning.
 Your tent is just as likely to be hit by lightning as you are.